aaronpowell/aaronpowell.github.io/src/documents/posts/2011-08-08-why-i-don-t-like-knockoutjs.html.md

 This results in a clean separation between HTML and JavaScript with HTML going back to just describing intention and JavaScript taking those intentions and running with it.

+## Conclusion

+This post has basically outlined my primary grievance with KnockoutJS.
+As stated, I don't have a problem with the *concept* of it, the idea of two-way binding is quite nice but what's required to achieve that is where the issue lies.

   [1]: http://knockoutjs.com/